HomelessPhD/AR_Puzzles/PZL12/README.md

 ![AR puzzle #12 key #1 IQ test](https://github.com/HomelessPhD/AR_Puzzles/blob/8ff1ffe4d91be7b64554e1770a79c66a748017d5/PZL12/pics/pzl_12_key_IQ_test.png)

-Should we guess the collor of "white" flag should have in this series?
+Should we guess the color of "white" flag should have in this series?

 Here i written out the colors of flags: